 If what brought you to Transylvania in the first place was an appetite for vampire stories, then there’s no better place to spend Halloween than Sighisoara.

-Dubbed “the home of Dracula”, this UNESCO Heritage Site is the best preserved still inhabited medieval citadel in Europe – a delightful hilltop tangle of tiny cobblestone alleys, pastel story-book houses, and enigmatic passageways enclosed by fortified walls and watchtowers.
+Dubbed “the home of Dracula”, this UNESCO Heritage Site is the best preserved still inhabited medieval citadel in Europe – a delightful hilltop tangle of tiny cobblestone alleys, pastel-colored storybook houses, and enigmatic passageways enclosed by fortified walls and watchtowers.

 While here, visit the Vlad Dracul House – the place where Vlad the Impaler was reputedly born, which is now a restaurant.
 Or, better yet, climb the iconic Clock Tower for a fantastic view of Sighisoara and its eerily beautiful surroundings.